Safer animal sanctuaries

-When troubled times hit such as staff sickness, a lack volunteers or funding dries up, there's no guaranteed fail-safe to ensure that the welfare of animals they care for is never compromised.
+When troubled times hit such as staff sickness, a lack of volunteers or funding dries up, there's no guaranteed fail-safe to ensure that the welfare of animals they care for is never compromised.

 We want minimum standards for animal sanctuaries, no exceptions.
 A group of sanctuary operators and experts think there should be compulsory standards covering the sector to protect the large number of animals cared for in such places.
-Over 80 percent of people in Wales agree* that vital regulation needs to be in place, and so do we.
+A whopping 88% of people in Wales agree* that vital regulation needs to be in place, and so do we.
 A huge majority of animal welfare establishments in Wales also favour regulation, with 82%** in agreement.

 We have called for sanctuaries to be included in new licensing regulations in England, which cover activities like the commercial sale of pets and dog and cat boarding, as we believe this would have positive welfare benefits.
 For the latest on this issue, and other issues animals face in England today, sign up to receive campaigns updates.